joelwking/cat9k-soar/README.md

 * Phantom Community https://my.phantom.us/
 * Administering Phantom https://www.splunk.com/en_us/training/courses/introduction-to-phantom.html

 At a minimum, the REST Data Source app will need to be enabled and configured on the Phantom instance.
-This app is a custom REST handler to allow push/ ingest data such as events and artifacts into Phantom.
+This app is a custom REST handler to allow push/ingest data such as events and artifacts into Phantom.

 Build instructions for each app in the `library` directory are included the `README.md` file.